jfo/blog/source/drafts/making-sounds.md

 ```c
 ```

-Not bad for a couple wires and a couple chips.
+Not bad for a couple wires and a few chips.

 I've made a repo of all of the code and music from this post here: